kunal1320k/SpotifytoYTMusicSync/README.md

 NOTE : youtubemus request headers get expired automatically so when you want you can setup ytmusic again

 FUTURE UPDATE:
-1. STATUS if request header is expired
+1. STATUS if request header is expired   (DONE I guess)
-2. playlist mapping validation can't differentiate between request header auth expiration and missing playlist.( so it removes the mapping no matter what)
+2. playlist mapping validation can't differentiate between request header auth expiration and missing playlist.( so it removes the mapping no matter what)  (IDK IG DONE)
-3. I still don't know request header thing works on chrome or not ( currently using firefox)
+3. I still don't know request header thing works on chrome or not ( currently using firefox) (NOT DONE)

 =====================================================================================
 # Spotify to YouTube Music Sync